Early history of the Arkansas Valley in Colorado: John Gantt

-Gantt's Picket Post, also known as Fort Gantt, was built near the present-day Las Animas in 1832 by John Gantt and Jefferson Blackwell.
+Gantt's Picket Post, also known as Fort Gantt, was established near the present-day Las Animas in 1832 by John Gantt (also Gannt) and Jefferson Blackwell.
 It operated as a trading post until some time in 1834.
 Fort Cass was then built near the present-day city of Pueblo, Colorado by John Gantt, a former Army officer.
-It was built in May 1834 on the north side of the Arkansas River, about 6 miles below Fountain Creek.
+In May 1934, it was on the north side of the Arkansas River, about 6 miles below Fountain Creek.
 William Bent of St. Vrain & Company attacked Shoshone Indians trading at Gantt's Fort, killing a few and driving them away.
 Gantt abandoned his fort that winter.
-The Bents left their stockade and built Bent's Fort about 70 miles down the Arkansas.
+The Bents left their stockade and established Bent's Fort about 70 miles down the Arkansas.
 The adobe forts were built by Mexican laborers hired for construction and other work.
-Mexican workmen built permanent adobe forts and trading posts as far north and west as Idaho and were a major part of the frontier workforce forming the foundation of the bi-cultural population of Southern Colorado.
+Mexican workmen constructed permanent adobe forts and trading posts as far north and west as Idaho and were a major part of the frontier workforce forming the foundation of the bi-cultural population of Southern Colorado.
 The trading post operated until some time in 1835.